gnithin/Notes/Notes/Regex/RegexNotes.md

 may hear the merry din.
 ```

+All of the above methods have an optional argument called flags.
+The `re` module has some flags which basically modifies how a regex engines searches for a match against a regex.
+For example, using `re.I` or `re.IGNORECASE` will make the regex matching process case-insensitive.
+You can refer to a list of all the flags from their [documentation](https://docs.python.org/3/library/re.html#re.A).
+You can use multiple flags in python by bitwise or-ing them.

 ## Grouping

 - The indices of the capturing groups are depth first.
 Even in that, the order is Root - Children(Starting from the left-most).
 [Example here](https://regex101.com/r/X7fCOF/2)
 <!--- If there is a combination of something like this - `(\w)+` the capturing group will only capture the last element and discard earlier ones.
 Make sure to use ((\w)+) if you need the whole thing.
 [Example here](https://regex101.com/r/1DFTOY/1)-->